DataLab and Spyder: a perfect match#

 ../../_images/025.png

-On this screenshot, we can see the result of evaluating the third cell: the test_my_2d_algorithm function returns a 2D array, and we can visualize it directly in DataLab.#
+In this screenshot, we can see the result of evaluating the third cell: the test_my_2d_algorithm function returns a 2D array, which we can visualize directly in DataLab.#

 Debugging your algorithm with DataLab#

-Here is the code of the fake algorithm that we want to debug, in which we have introduced an optional debug_with_datalab parameter that - if set to True - will create a proxy object allowing to visualize the data step-by-step in DataLab:
+Here is the code of the sample algorithm that we want to debug, in which we have introduced an optional debug_with_datalab parameter that—if set to True— will create a proxy object allowing step-by-step visualization of the data in DataLab:

 def generate_2d_data(